danielsauter/rapid-android-development/chapter1.md

 You can always find more information on the key IDE features discussed here, as well as a summary of the installation, on the Learning page of the [Processing website.][7]

+Now that you know how to work with the Processing editor, you're almost ready to write your first sketch.

 [10]: http://processing.org/reference/environment/

 [11]: http://processing.org/learning/javascript/

+###Understand the Structure of a Sketch